veillette/physics-book/contents/ch4ProblemSolvingStrategies.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-[Figure 9](#fig9) shows Superhero and Trusty Sidekick hanging motionless from a rope.
+The [Figure](#fig9) below shows Superhero and Trusty Sidekick hanging motionless from a rope.
 Superhero’s mass is 90.0 kg, while Trusty Sidekick’s is 55.0 kg, and the mass of the rope is negligible.
 (a) Draw a free-body diagram of the situation showing all forces acting on Superhero, Trusty Sidekick, and the rope.
 (b) Find the tension in the rope above Superhero.
 (c) Find the tension in the rope between Superhero and Trusty Sidekick.
 Indicate on your free-body diagram the system of interest used to solve each part.